JetBrains/kotlin-web-site/pages/docs/tutorials/native/mapping-strings-from-c.md

 ```
 </div>

-Passing a Kotlin string to C is easy, thanks we have `String.cstr`
+Passing a Kotlin string to C is easy, thanks to the fact that we have `String.cstr`
 [extension property](../reference/extensions.html#extension-properties)
 in Kotlin for it.
-There is also `String.wcstr` for the case you
+There is also `String.wcstr` for cases where you
 need UTF-16 wide characters.

-## Reading C string in Kotlin
+## Reading C strings in Kotlin

-This time we turn a returned `char *` from `return_string` function into
+This time we take a returned `char *` from the `return_string` function and turn it into
 a Kotlin string.
 For that we do the following in Kotlin:

 <div class="sample" markdown="1" mode="kotlin" theme="idea" data-highlight-only="1" auto-indent="false">